MJeorrett/Todo/README.md

 ### Auditable Entities
 An approach to ensuring CreatedAt, CreatedBy, LastUpdatedAt and LastUpdatedBy properties on entities are consistently updated when creating / saving in the db context.

+### Enums
+An approach for mapping enums in code to a database table automatically.

 ## Stack
 - Asp.Net Core 6
 - EF Core 6 (SQL Server)